covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ### ArrayList, StringBuilder, Wrapper class, autoboxing

-Next, we need to make some changes to MainActivity.java to handle menu button click and display message back to our users.
+Next, we need to make some changes to MainActivity.java to handle menu button click and display a message back to our users.

 1. Declare variables that correspond to new UI element.
 These should be put together with declarations that are already in the class.